gparrello/blog/_posts/2026-06-16-performative_criticism.md

 The dynamic is cyclical.
 Accusing someone else of "virtue signaling" is often a signaling tactic in itself.
 Critics of "virtue signalers" frequently use the term to dismiss the sincerity of others, signaling their own pragmatism, realism, or anti-conformity. [[12]](https://www.reddit.com/r/unpopularopinion/comments/1aow0dv/calling_something_virtue_signaling_is_an_unfair/) [[13]](https://www.reddit.com/r/ENGLISH/comments/17o0a9n/what_exactly_does_virtue_signaling_mean/) [[14]](https://www.reddit.com/r/unpopularopinion/comments/1aow0dv/calling_something_virtue_signaling_is_an_unfair/) [[15]](https://teachers.institute/communication-and-information-technology/communication-process-key-elements-interplay/) [[16]](https://bonnieingram.com.au/helpful-and-harmful-things-in-a-relationship-the-four-horsemen/)
 Understanding criticism through this lens changes how you perceive feedback.
 It prompts you to ask whether a critique is intended to build something up and solve a problem, or if it is primarily an outward performance. [[1]](https://www.quora.com/Why-is-criticizing-seen-as-a-sign-of-strength-For-example-pointing-out-other-people-s-mistakes)

+# How To Spot It

 To differentiate between constructive feedback and performative criticism, look at the delivery setting, the specificity of the advice, and the intended audience.
-Constructive feedback aims to improve the recipient, while performative criticism aims to elevate the critic. [[1]](https://matterapp.com/blog/the-primary-difference-between-constructive-feedback-and-destructive-feedback-is) [[2]](https://www.personatalent.com/leadership-management/how-to-give-constructive-feedback/)
+Constructive feedback aims to improve the recipient, while performative criticism aims to elevate the critic. [[17]](https://matterapp.com/blog/the-primary-difference-between-constructive-feedback-and-destructive-feedback-is) [[18]](https://www.personatalent.com/leadership-management/how-to-give-constructive-feedback/)

 ## Core Differences

 * Constructive Feedback